haoran1money/1money-interoperability-protocol/docs/architecture/adr-002-proof-of-authority.md

 - `function addAndRemoveValidators` a utility function to avoid multiple calls to `addValidator` and `removeValidator`.

 `OMPoA.sol` stores a list of the current validators.
 This list is provided to the consensus engine (i.e., Malachite), which uses it to update its validator set.
-Not that every validator in the set gets the same voting power.
+Note that every validator in the set gets the same voting power.

 ### Permissioned Relayer